-If you get any of these in the morning, you should talk to a doctor about sleep apnea.
+If you get any of these, you should talk to a doctor.

 There are many sleep disorders that can cause headaches, but sleep apnea is the one where treatment has the best chance of success.
-Studies have shown that sleep apnea treatment not only reduces your sleep apnea headaches, it can reduce your tension, migraine, and cluster headaches too.
+Studies have shown that treatment not only reduces your headaches, but can also reduce your tension, migraine, and cluster headaches too.

-Among sleep apnea’s many risks is an increased danger from certain medications.
-If your doctor suspects a sleep disorder, though, he may prescribe these medications, especially if you report morning headaches.
-Talk to your doctor about the risk of sleep apnea, and never take sedative-hypnotic drugs (such as Ambien) if you suspect you may have sleep apnea.
+If your doctor suspects a disorder, he may prescribe these medications, especially if you report morning headaches.
+Talk to your doctor about your risk, and never take sedative-hypnotic drugs (such as Ambien).

-Dr. Roger Roubal is the foremost expert on sleep apnea in the Omaha, Nebraska area.
-He can help you get sleep apnea treatment that is comfortable, convenient, effective, and covered by insurance.
-Please click here to email Dr. Roubal for an appointment.
+Dr. Roger Roubal is the foremost expert in headache treatment in Omaha, Nebraska.
+He can help you get the treatment that is comfortable, convenient, effective, and covered by insurance.
+Please contact our migraine treatment dentists for an appointment.